muratk5n/thirdwave/en/README.md

 show off to his other rich friends "here is art piece content xyz and its creator gave it to ME".
 Owning a Picasso was never about the art for them, it was having a piece of art FROM Picasso.
-In painting the art piece assured that connection, NFT offered the same thing for digital media.
+In painting the art piece assured that connection, NFT now offers the same thing for digital media.

 ## For Members